dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-route-messages.md

 ## Programmatic subscription

-Alternatively, the programattic approach varies slightly in that the `routes` structure is returned instead of `route`.
+Alternatively, the programmatic approach varies slightly in that the `routes` structure is returned instead of `route`.
 The JSON structure matches the declarative YAML.

 {{< tabs Python Node "C#" Go PHP>}}